IgniteUI/igniteui-angular-samples/README.md

 In **igniteui-angular-samples**:

-- paste the copied `igniteui-angular` folder in the place of its identical folder in `node_modules` directory
+- paste the copied `igniteui-angular` folder in the place of its corresponding folder in `node_modules` directory